Abdul-CyberSec/Projects/Conducting a Security Audit /Risk Assesment/README.md

-Risk assesment help organizations identify vulnerabilites and threats, allowing them to prioritize security in certain assets that might be more vulnerable or susceptible to attacks (e.g. monthly phishing awareness programs for staff )   this helps make better decisions about resorce allocation and ensures business contuinity
+Risk assesment help organizations identify vulnerabilites and threats, allowing them to prioritize security in certain assets that might be more vulnerable or susceptible to attacks (e.g. monthly phishing awareness programs for staff )   this helps organizations make better decisions about resorce allocation and ensures business contuinity.

 <h1> Risk description </h1>
 Currently, there is inadequate management of assets.
 Additionally, Botium Toys does